Midcontinent Independent System Operator: Technology

 MISO uses a computer model called a State Estimator that analyzes real-time conditions of the MISO power grid.
 The system has been in operation since December 31, 2003.
 It serves as the primary management tool for the reliability of transmission facilities throughout the organization's footprint.
 The State Estimator is one of the world's largest computer systems and provides 303,800 data points that are updated every 5 seconds.

 Operations

 As the primary RTO in the Midwest and South United States, MISO carries out operational responsibilities to maintain energy flow.

 Grid management and reliability

-Data is evaluated by Reliability Coordinators and Reliability Analysts, monitoring the grid 24/7.
+Data is evaluated by reliability coordinators and reliability analysts, monitoring the grid 24/7.
 Projecting power movement in real-time, MISO's control room staff monitors and manages activity on the electric transmission system.

-Infrastructure planning and energy alternatives

 MISO performs regional planning in accordance with FERC principles.
-MISO infrastructure planning has four primary objectives:
+As of 2015 MISO infrastructure planning had four primary objectives: